LeToNode/Play2.0-CN-doc/javaGuide/main/templates/JavaTemplates.md

                           Dynamic Code
 ```

-You can also use curly brackets, to write a multi-statements block:
+You can also use curly brackets, to write a multi-statement block:

 ```
 Hello @{val name = customer.getFirstName() + customer.getLastName(); name}!